Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 Conclusion

-The OpenAI Agents SDK's April 2026 update lowered the barrier to AI Agent development by a full tier.
+The OpenAI Agents SDK has evolved from its April 2026 architectural overhaul to v0.16.1 in May, steadily lowering the barrier to AI Agent development.
 Harness/compute separation for security, built-in tracing, unified tool API — infrastructure that used to take weeks to build yourself now comes with a single pip install.
+The arrival of TypeScript sandbox support opens the door for even more frontend developers.

-If you're an indie developer on a $20-50/month budget, my recommendation is: start with Python + Agents SDK to build the minimal version of your agent, test with E2B's free credits, switch to Modal for deployment once validated, and use Manifest with your own storage from day one.
+If you're an indie developer on a $20-50/month budget, my recommendation is: start with the ecosystem closest to your model preference (OpenAI → Agents SDK, Claude → Claude Agent SDK, AWS → Strands), build the minimal version of your agent, test with E2B's free credits, switch to Modal for deployment once validated, and use your own storage from day one to avoid vendor lock-in.
 This path lets you validate your idea at minimum cost while preserving the freedom to switch frameworks later.

 Now go pip install openai-agents and finally build that AI side project you've been thinking about.